 How to Get to Palomino from Cartagena

 You have a couple options to get from Cartagena to Palomino.
-You can get direct transportation from Cartagena to Palomino on buses at the main bus terminal or on the charter service Marsol.

 If you are planning to travel to Palomino from Cartagena, I highly recommend that you also check out the gorgeous mountain town of Minca and Tayrona National Park before or after Palomino.
 Santa Marta is also worth checking out for a day or two.

 No. There’s no airport in Palomino.
 If you want to arrive to Palomino by air, you will have to fly into Cartagena or Santa Marta.
 You can check out flights into both cities on Colombia’s flagship Avianca airline or compare flight prices across airlines at Jetradar.
 Follow the instructions above to get to Palomino from either city.

 What to Do in Palomino – Top Things to Do in Palomino

 There are a number of interesting things to do in Palomino.
 Here are the top activities in Palomino, Colombia.

 This is probably the most popular of the things to do in Palomino.
 Honestly, I haven’t done it either time I’ve been to Palomino.
 I know, I know, just what kind of travel blogger am I?